Why did a school handcuff an 8-year-old student?

 "Certain kids get counseling," said Illinois State Senator Toi Hutchinson, who successfully introduced a bill in the legislature requiring the state Board of Education to make discipline data public.
 It also requires districts to address significant disparities in discipline.
 "Certain kids get wraparound services.
 Other kids get juvenile detention."

-"I think what you're seeing is data across the country to say that instances like [Kalyb's] are not anomalies," Hutchinson added.
+"I think what you're seeing is data across the country to say that instances like [these] are not anomalies," Hutchinson added.

 Forty-three percent of public schools in the United States now have some kind of security personnel present at school at least once a week.
 Districts employ school resource officers with a variety of backgrounds — sometimes off-duty or retired police officers.
 Districts also employ school security personnel who are not sworn law enforcement officers, like the one who handcuffed Kalyb Wiley-Primm.